NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

    ![](./media/6-6.png)

-## Task 4: Summarize text with Azure AI Language in Azure AI Foundry portal
+## Task 4: Summarize text with Azure AI Language in Microsoft Foundry portal

 In this task, we are using Azure AI Language to generate an extractive summary by identifying key sentences from a hotel review.